Learn what these changes mean to your business and how you can mitigate any undesired effects.

 Our all-time favourite opt-in tool, the Welcome Popup is still available and recommended for use by all businesses, including those based in Europe.

-As a side effect of the changes made by Facebook, the behaviour of welcome flows will change slightly.
+As a side effect of the changes made by Facebook, the behavior of welcome flows will change slightly.

 Based on our estimation, this change will not impact most businesses, as the intended use of welcome flows has always been greeting new visitors and making them a lucrative offer to convert them to customers.

-Nevertheless, some business might see a low to medium decrease in the reported effectiveness of the Welcome Popup.
+Nevertheless, some businesses might see a low to medium decrease in the reported effectiveness of the Welcome Popup.